 How to Pay for a Funeral

-The funeral industry is aware that many people find it difficult to quickly pull together several thousand dollars to pay for a funeral.
-On the other hand, since it is impossible to reclaim a coffin or repossess any of the services associated with a funeral, funeral homes understandably want to be sure they get paid.
-Advance payment is almost always required for cremation and direct burial.
+Advance payment is almost always required for cremation and immediate burial.
 For traditional funerals, some homes ask for payment in advance once arrangements are decided upon, although if asked they might work out an installment plan.
-Other homes allow 30 to 60 days for payment with no interest charges, and almost all homes accept credit cards.
+Other homes allow 30 to 60 days for payment with no interest charges, and almost all accept credit cards.

 Check for Available Benefits